appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 ---
-title: Helm for Kubernetes
+title: Kubernetes
-description: Learn how to install and configure self-hosted Appcircle server with Helm to Kubernetes
+description: Learn how to install and configure self-hosted Appcircle server with Helm chart to Kubernetes
-tags: [self-hosted, helm, installation, configuration]
+tags: [self-hosted, helm, installation, configuration, kubernetes]
 sidebar_position: 6
 ---